alensiljak/gnucash-portfolio/README.md

 - [ ] Charts:
     - [ ] display currency pair chart over selected period (report?)
     - [ ] display security price over selected period (report?)
-- [ ] list all dividends for security (?!).
-This requires some conventions as to where to expect them since there is no direct linking between a commodity and the dividends/interest it earns.
-Search all accounts with the same name in the Income tree?
 - [ ] Enhance average price calculation.
 Take into account lots and sold securities.
 See how selling shares affects the average price.

 # Other